TrellixVulnTeam/swahilipython_SCMU/Doc/library/array.rst

    "Byteswap" all items of the array.
 This is only supported for values which are 1, 2, 4, or 8 bytes in size; for other types of values, :exc:`RuntimeError` is raised.
-It is useful when reading data from a file written on a machine with a different byte order.
+It is useful when reading data kutoka a file written on a machine with a different byte order.